openhackathons-org/End-to-End-AI-for-Science/workspace/python/jupyter_notebook/Transolver/README.md

 * **Notebook 2 (The "How"):** We'll build a `NumPy` "blueprint" of the Transolver solution: **Physics-Attention**.
 We will implement the 4-step mathematical process (Slice, Aggregate, Attend, Deslice) that breaks this bottleneck.
 This notebook will explain the *internal mechanics* of how Transolver learns "intrinsic physical states" by grouping mesh points into "learnable slices" and performing attention on a few "physics-aware tokens".

 * **Notebook 3 (The "Factory"):** We'll move from blueprint to reality.
-We will use the official **Physics-NEMO** library and your provided Python scripts (`datapipe.py`, `preprocess.py`, etc.) to build a complete, professional-grade training pipeline.
+We will use the official **PhysicsNeMo** library and your provided Python scripts (`datapipe.py`, `preprocess.py`, etc.) to build a complete, professional-grade training pipeline.
 We will preprocess your 508 VTP/STL files into the Zarr format, calculate the necessary normalization statistics, and run an (abbreviated) training loop for a few epochs to see it all work.

 ---